1. Examples

 You might say that you are always reachable at the contact info provided, and that you are eager to hear back.
 You might say that you’d be happy to stop by the warehouse any time to talk.
 You might ask whether you could call the manager in a week or two to inquire about setting up an interview, putting that person on notice that you are really serious about this job and not just randomly sending off job applications.

-I would welcome the opportunity to come along for an interview or a trial session – there is nothing like seeing how a warehouse operative goes about their work.
+I would welcome the opportunity to visit your premises for an interview or a trial session.
+There is nothing like seeing how warehouse workers go about their work.

 Sincerely,